P-8: PROGRAM DESCRIPTIONS FOR THE BULLETIN

 Revised: Senate (8-17-81)

-The following guidelines have been established for writing program descriptions for the Baccalaureate Degree Programs Catalog and the Associate Degree Programs Catalog.
+The following guidelines have been established for writing program descriptions for the Undergraduate Bulletin.

-- A program description should be limited to about 200 words or approximately 15 lines in the catalog.
-If there are options or additional bona fide special features (e.g., dual degree programs, cooperative programs such as work study), descriptions of these should be limited to an additional 75 words each or 5 additional lines in the catalog.
+- A program description should be limited to about 200 words.
+If there are options or additional bona fide special features (e.g., dual degree programs, cooperative programs such as work study), descriptions of these should be limited to approximately an additional 75 words each.

 - The content of program descriptions should be limited to

 - fields of study within the major emphasizing any unique aspects or facilities specially related to this program.

 - requirements and any recommendations or limitations regarding competencies, skills, or abilities needed for admission, retention, transfer, and graduation.